Product adoption metrics: 12 key metrics + how to measure them

 • Use insights to refine onboarding, feature design, or engagement strategies

-How to use product adoption metrics to guide improvement
+How to improve product adoption

 1. Make a great first impression with onboarding flows